Skip to content

 write_to_disk returns a WriteReport:

 • Pruning.
-Reads the previous base/_manifest.json from disk; deletes any base file in previous.base_files that isn't in the current VFS.
+Reads the previous base/_generated.json from disk; deletes any base file in previous.base_files that isn't in the current VFS.
 User-layer files are never pruned.

 • Drift detection.
-Compares previous and current manifest edges; emits one warning per new/removed wiring on a one-shot user-layer parent that needs a manual edit.
+Compares previous and current state-file edges; emits one warning per new/removed wiring on a one-shot user-layer parent that needs a manual edit.

 • Dry-run. dry_run=True computes the report without touching disk; WriteReport.would_change is True if anything would change.
 Powers okapipy generate --check.